dbills777/RESTful-CRUD-NodeJS-React-Server/README.md

     });
 ```
 ## At least 1 endpoint allowing user to delete an item via DELETE
+- This Endpoint will execute when clicking delete in the modal that opens following the clickign of the delete icon.

 ```javascript
 //Use route in app.js